Shinerising/Safari-Clean-Newtab/readme.md

 ## API Statement

 This project uses the image search and storage API from https://unsplash.com , which is a perfect Hi-res image sharing website.
 Please visit https://unsplash.com/developers for more details.

+This project uses the iTunes search API from https://itunes.apple.com to fetch icon images.
+Please visit https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/ for more details.

 ## Donation